sofiabravo103/twitter-tweets-extractor/README.md

 spec_rejected_users = ['...']
 ~~~~~

+With twitter search sometimes you'll find retweeted tweets, in this case the tweet itself will have an `retweeted_status` attribute containing the original tweet.
+If you set the spec variavle `retweeted_status_as_separate_tweet` to `True` it will delete that attribute and process the original tweet as a separate one.

 ## Usage ##

 The extractor works like this: first performe a search to get tweets from the Twitter API, apply filters if defined in